bioinf/Sibelia/C-SIBELIA.md

 "Sibelia" creates some temporary files while running.
 By default these files are placed in the output directory.
 If you want to place temporary files in another folder due to some reasons, use this parameter.
+If you specify a folder for synteny blocks ("-o" option), temporary files will be put there.

 Number of processes for alignment
 ---------------------------------